 In the 1950s, it was not acceptable to wear black clothes, long pants, and cut short hair like Audrey Hepburn.
 Even so, Audrey Hepburn changed this stereotype.
 She broke all frameworks with a masculine style that combines femininity, “natural” but still poise, different but acceptable, in harmony with the crowd.

-Audrey Hepburn is proof that no matter what obstacles you face, you still have a chance to achieve success for yourself.
+Audrey Hepburn is proof that no matter what obstacles you face, you still have a chance to build brand reputation and achieve success for yourself.

 Feminism is seen as a topic that companies often ignore or “pretend” to appease public opinion for a while.

 Even being a lady from a noble family, Grace Kelly spends her time fighting for injustice in society.
 She stopped her film career at the age of 26 to become the Princess of Monaco and used her existing advantage to advocate for women’s rights.